isuru89/oasis/README.md

 For eg: someone can define a state (good/bad) based on total good answer ratio.
 As long as a user has positive good answer ratio, then that user will have, say 100 points, with him/her.
-Once the ratio goes down below a threshold, status will be changed to _'bad'_ and he/she will loose 100 points he had.
+Once the ratio goes down below a threshold, status will be changed to _'bad'_ and he/she will loose 100 points he/she had.

 ## Why Oasis?